katherinevankirk/dss/README.md

 from dss.derandomization import full_derandomization

 config = build_config_from_file(
-    pauli_filepath="pauli_strings_bell.txt",
-    N=8,
-    depth=3,
-    eta=0.9,
-    total_measurements=100,
-    measurements_per_observable=100
-)
-results = full_derandomization(config)
+    pauli_filepath="pauli_strings_bell.txt",   # all Pauli strings should be stored in a .txt file with one string per line, each of length N weights_filepath=args."weights.txt",       # (optional) create a file with one float per line, corresponding to relative importance of each Pauli string
+    N=8,                                       # the length of the Pauli strings (i.e., number of qubits) depth=3,                                   # the maximum allowed depth of the measurement circuit eta=0.9,                                   # a noise-tolerance hyperparameter (often set as ε²) total_measurements=100,                    # the number of total measurements measurements_per_observable=100            # the cap for how often each observable is measured ) results = full_derandomization(config)
 ```

-### 📄 Input Format and Examples

-We include two example Pauli string files for demonstration:
-- `pauli_strings_30.txt`: a realistic workload of 30 unique 8-qubit Pauli strings.
-- `pauli_strings_bell.txt`: a minimal test case of 3 commuting Pauli strings, diagonal in the Bell basis.

-To run DSS, you can specify:
-- \textsf{pauli_filepath}: All Pauli strings should be stored in a .txt file with one string per line, each of length N
-- \textsf{N}: the length of the Pauli strings (i.e., number of qubits)
-- `depth`: the depth of the measurement circuit
-- `eta`: a noise-tolerance hyperparameter (often set as ε²)
-- `total_measurements`: the maximum number of total measurements
-- `measurements_per_observable`: the cap for how often each observable is measured
-- [Optional] \textsf{weights_filepath}: If using precomputed weights, create a weights.txt file with one float per line, corresponding to each Pauli string

-The DSS algorithm will terminate when either:
-1. The total number of measurements is reached, **or**
-2. Each Pauli observable is measured `measurements_per_observable` times.

 ---